Blog

 This time, Alex and Egbert were pleasantly surprised by a stranger on the couch.
 Our Turkish roommates had been disqualified from the competition, and didn’t even bother waking up for the case anymore.

-On campus the mood quickly turned into a sense of panic among the organisation.
+On campus, the mood quickly turned into a sense of panic in the organization.
 The proposed schedule was not according to the rules of the Times Case (thanks for noticing Finnish friends…).
 The result, many hours of delay.
 We chose to flee from campus to have proper breakfast, and when we returned around 12 it was time to start the case.

-Despite a short intermezzo for some chewy and cold knakworsten, the case went very fast and smooth.
+Despite a short intermezzo for some chewy and cold knakworsten, the case went very fast and smoothly.
 After some beers with the rest of the group: dinner time.
 Having made our so many-th joke about the Belgians, we had a moment of contemplation.
 What is the chance any of our hosts will ever read this (not so nice to Belgians) blog?
-Conclusion, we don’t actually care.
+In conclusion, we don’t actually care.

 Day 4